Studia Politica, vol. XI, no. 2, 2011

 AURELIAN GIUGĂL, Arheologie electorală.
 Particularităţi istorico-electorale în România şi Dobrogea interbelică (1919-1937) (Electoral Archaeology.
 Electoral History Features in Interwar Romania and Dobrudja Period [1919-1937]) (pp. 255-273)

 In the interwar Romanian democracy, the main actor in this political mechanism around which the electoral system and the political parties were rounding was the King.
-He was designating a party in order to form the government, and afterwards the elections organized by the cabinet were inevitably won by the political party in power.
+He was designating a party in order to form the government, and afterward the elections organized by the cabinet were inevitably won by the political party in power.
 As no party was designated one after another to rule the government, the sequence in power was simply and efficiently ensured.
 Winning the elections for each party in power was closed related to the voters dedicated to the government, meaning those who were giving their votes to the leading power.
 And this way, the interwar electoral puzzle was completed.
 The cohort of voters willing to vote for the government was influenced by many indicators such as cultural (literate) and economic ones, so that the electoral behavior differences between regions like Oltenia and Banat were significant, taking into consideration the economic gaps.
 Therefore, the electoral comparison between Romania and Dobrudja in the interwar period makes sense.

-Electoral system, interwar Romania, elections, electoral comparison, Dobrudja.
+Electoral system, interwar Romania, elections, electoral comparison, Dobrudja

 This article explores the emergence and development of anarchist ideas and groups in Romania in the period 1880-1945.
 Western revolutionary trends such as socialism had permeated, by the 1880s, the Romanian cultural-political space.
 Socialism has been studied extensively and it only seems reasonable to extend the scope of previous research to other revolutionary movements or ideologies of the same period that have not benefitted from much or any scholar attention.
 To this date, researchers in the fields of history or political science have not provided any comprehensive study on Romanian anarchism and, consequently, the aim of the following endeavor is to offer a first sketch of the history of Romanian anarchism.
 This article is based on information drawn from primary sources such as radical journals of the epoch discussed, documents belonging to state institutions charged with surveillance of radical political activity, as well as memoirs; it is also based on works by western scholars that have focused on European anarchism.